Dapp-Mentors/dappPay_dev/README.md

 Process payroll for Tesla
 ```

-That’s it.
+That's it.
 The AI remembers context and executes everything on-chain.

 ## Example Commands (just copy-paste)